Suprudo

 GB Ghana Business Program Manager, Shiella, consults with an MHope Group in Ekumpoano

 The GB Business Program works with Microfin Rural Bank to stimulate the local economy by organizing community volunteers around a community bank which is entirely owned and operated by its members.
 Focusing on providing access to credit and savings for their fellow community members, its volunteers are tasked with socializing the community bank and managing the funds.
-Microfin and the GB Business Program provides training and support to help strengthen these community banks and stimulate the flow of capital within the community.
+Microfin and the GB Business Program provide training and support to help strengthen these community banks and stimulate the flow of capital within the community.
 These financial services are especially beneficial for subsistence farmers and entrepreneurs, who can invest more heavily in their production with a loan, pay back the loan after sales, and generate an income with any excess.

 Suprudo has 2 Microfin groups: Kyere Wo Do (est. August 2019) and No Jesus (est. Sept 2019).
 The members of these banks meet weekly to deposit savings and manage loans which are approved by all the bank’s members.